Overview

 The US Department of Justice’s (DOJ’s) final rule on bulk US sensitive data transfers aims to prevent or restrict the transfer of bulk US sensitive personal data to countries the US government deems high-risk.
 The rule, which took effect on April 8, 2025, introduces new compliance obligations and potential civil and criminal penalties for noncompliance, impacting data management and companies’ international operations.

-In this webinar, members of McDermott’s cross-practice team will provide a comprehensive overview of the DOJ’s final rule and its practical implications for businesses.
+In this webinar, members of McDermott’s cross-practice team provided a comprehensive overview of the DOJ’s final rule and its practical implications for businesses.

 - Foundations of the final rule and its key provisions